Raulfin/PCaPP/README.md

 Don't worry about editing any of the material or type data, that all falls under balance, there is a topic on the PCaPP page to discuss balance.

 When adding code, please avoid using spaces, use tabs instead, tabs help keep the file size a lot smaller than spaces.

+The PCaPP [wiki](https://github.com/Raulfin/PCaPP/wiki) contains a lot of information on adding support for mods, give it a read.